-Matted hair is an absolute pain for real.
-So here’s a quick guide on how to detangle matted hair easily.
+Have severely matted and hair nothing is working?
+Here’s a quick guide on how to detangle matted hair painlessly and naturally.

 I think you’ll agree with me, too, if I said it is one scenario to have tangled hair, and an entirely different scenario is to have matted hair.